HackerYou/HYFallBootcamp2014/4-Wordpress/Week 8/Day 3/custom_taxonomies.md

 ## How to create custom taxonomies

 1. Create the taxonomies by using the same plugins that we used to create custom post types and fields.
+2. You'll want to pay attention to a few settings, like which post type you want it attached to, and whether the taxonomy is hierarchical or not.

+## A couple of things you can do with taxonomies

+#### 1. Adding the terms for a particular post (which is just like adding the tags or categories associated with a particular post):

-2. Add the following template tag inside the loop:
+In the right template of the post type you've associated the taxonomy width, add the following template tag inside the loop:

 ```
 <?php the_terms( $id, $taxonomy, $before, $sep, $after ); ?>
 ```

-If your custom post type is "department" then the code would be:
+For example, if your custom post type is "movies" then the code would be:

 ```
-<?php the_terms( $post->ID, 'department', 'Departments: ', ', '); ?>
+<?php the_terms( $post->ID, 'movies', 'Movies: ', ', '); ?>
 ```

-## Bonus reading

-For an overview of what taxonomies are and how to use them, you can check out [Taxonomies in the WordPress codex](http://codex.wordpress.org/Taxonomies).
+If you want to know why this code works and what each parameter is for, check out [what the Codex has to say about it](https://codex.wordpress.org/Function_Reference/the_terms)!

+####2.
+Creating a special taxonomy archive

+Remember the awesome [Template Hierarchy graphic](https://codex.wordpress.org/Template_Hierarchy) we looked at last week?
+You'll notice that you have the ability to make a custom archive for taxonomies.
+This can be really handy!

+You can create an archive for all taxonomies by creating a **taxonomy.php** file, an archive for a specific taxonomy by creating a **taxonomy-[taxonomyname].php** file, or even a specific archive for a taxonomy's term by creating **taxonomy-[taxonomyname]-[taxonomyterm].php**.

 ## Exercise: Add custom taxonomies to your portfolio

 Add a custom taxonomy or two to your portfolio.
 The taxonomies can be used to organize and filter your portfolio.
-Users could click on "HTML/CSS" to see work that involves only those technologies, "Wordpress" to see themes, "JavaScript" to see the apps that you have built, etc.
+Users could click on "HTML/CSS" to see work that involves only those technologies, "Wordpress" to see themes, "JavaScript" to see the apps that you have built, etc. Be creative!